-Medicare won't pay for long-term care if you even need it.
-You'll need to pay for that out-of-pocket or no on benefits from long-term care insurance or if your assets and/or income are low enough to allow you in qualify, Medicard.
+Medicare won't pay for long-term care.
+You'll need to pay for that out-of-pocket or rely on benefits from long-term care insurance.
+Your assets and/or income must be very low to qualify for Medicaid.